gbv/sssom-js/README.md

 This Node package provides methods and a command line client to process mappings in [SSSOM] format.

+It implements parsing SSSOM (TSV and JSON) with validation and transformation to other SSSOM serializations and to [JSKOS] format.

+[Propagation of mapping set slots](https://mapping-commons.github.io/sssom/spec-model/#propagation-of-mapping-set-slots) is not supported yet.

 # Table of Contents

 - [Install](#install)